PrimaMateria/blog/primamateria-blog/content/20241228-neovim-edition/index.md

 plugins and tweaking configurations was easy and problem-free (most of the time).

 I use Neovim as daily driver for web development.
-Apart of that I use it for side projects often programmed with different languages.
+Apart from that I use it for side projects often programmed with different languages.
 For that are necessary different language servers and different plugins.
 I didn't like that my configuration is becoming a mix of everything.

-Therefore recently I have reworked my Neovim flake.
+Therefore, recently I have reworked my Neovim flake.
 Instead of providing one editor for everything the flake provides now multiple editions of Neovim configured for a specific task.

-Also my skills with nix have slightly improved.
+Also, my skills with nix have slightly improved.
 Especially, getting familiar with Haumea granted me access to neatly organized modules.

 After using these editions for a few weeks, I'm sure it was the right choice.

 ## Before we start

-The previous articles is called [How to create your own Neovim flake](@/20230318-neovim-nix/index.md).
+The previous articles are called [How to create your own Neovim flake](@/20230318-neovim-nix/index.md).

 This article stands alone.
 You do not need to read the previous one.
 Although I may not delve deeply into analyzing every line like before, you may still find